-Under the John H. Chaffee Foster Care Independence Program, eligible youth are entitled to up to \$5,000 a year to cover education-related expenses from the federal ETV program.36 42 U.S.C. § 677.
-For more details about the DFPS Preparation for Adult Living services and other higher education resources, please see DFPS Transitional Living Services.37
+Under the John H. Chaffee Foster Care Independence Program, eligible youth are entitled to up to \$5,000 a year to cover education-related expenses from the federal ETV program.
+42 U.S.C. § 677.
+For more details about the DFPS Preparation for Adult Living services and other higher education resources, see the DFPS Transitional Living Services webpage.